 - Perform validation runs: After using regression analysis and the prediction intervals to identify candidate settings, perform some validation runs at these settings to be sure that the real world behaves as your model predicts it should!

-Have you used regression analysis to make a decision?
+Have you used predictive analytics to make a decision?

 Emre Soyer, Robin M. Hogarth, The illusion of predictability: How regression statistics mislead experts, International Journal of Forecasting, Volume 28, Issue 3, July–September 2012, Pages 695-711.